dgraph-io/dgraph-docs/README.md

 We use [Hugo](https://gohugo.io/) for our documentation.
 You can use Hugo to locally stage doc updates before or after creating a PR.

 1. Download and install  hugo version v0.91 from [here](https://github.com/gohugoio/hugo/releases/tag/v0.91.0).

+On mac you may have to remove the quarantine attribute to be able to execute hugo
+'''
+sudo xattr -d com.apple.quarantine path/to/hugo
+'''

 2. Run `./scripts/local.sh` and visit [http://localhost:1313](http://localhost:1313) to see the documentation site running on your local machine.